 IPA and pale ale were still bitter beer, as AK was.
 The stock or keeping quality was a characteristic of their ancestor which lingered in the name of one of the types.

 Why it stayed in the name of the lower gravity version vs. the others (e.g. why wasn’t IPA called AK-IPA?) is a valid point to raise, however, IPA was a stored beer for much of its history and everyone connected with the beer business knew that.

 Whereas, to describe a lower gravity beer but of similar type, what will you call it?

 Today we say Session IPA.
 They said, I conclude, AK which reflected sufficiently the bitter beer idea to readers.
 Boak and Bailey stated in the Twitter discussion that the first reference to AK is 1846.
 This makes sense as beer gravities were getting lighter and storage times less and less for all beer types as the 19th century wore on.

 Once a lighter pale ale became an item of commerce, a convenient term was needed, and AK makes sense as a convenient type-description.

 N.B.
-See Part II of this post immediately following for a clear scan of the full page mentioned.
+See Part II of this post for a clear scan of the 1870 article and further discussion.